auditless/awesome-cairo/README.md

 - [`cairo-resources-list`](https://github.com/NewtonDAO/cairo-resources-list) A curated list of awesome Cairo resources, libraries, tools and more
 - [`cairo-goldmine`](https://github.com/beautyisourbusiness/cairo-goldmine) A comprehensive, annotated list of repositories of the Starknet ecosystem
+- [`newton`](https://www.newton.so) A series of Q&As and FAQs about StarkNet developer tools and Cairo 0.x

 **[back to top](#contents)**